Feuerfest

 The right part of the OR is only executed when pkill exits with a 1 as no process named gs-dbus is found.
 On the right part there are a few environment variables and parameters being set and the process is started via the /home/admin/www/gs-dbus binary and then renamed into [kcached].

 Now another person explained that it is the gs-dbus service from Gnome being started, if it isn't already running and claimed it being probably safe.
 Why this person came to this conclusion is beyond me.
 Probably because https://gitlab.gnome.org/GNOME/gnome-software/-/blob/main/src/gs-dbus-helper.c shows up as a result if you just search for gs-dbus.
-But again this person oversaw a some critical pieces of information.
+But again this person oversaw some critical pieces of information.

 And this made me taking my time to write this little blogpost about how to approach such situations.